kelleyvanevert/adventofcode2023/readme.md

 [1, 2, 3] :fold(1) |a, b| { a * b} // fold([1,2,3], <fn>, 1)
 [1, 2, 3] :fold (1) |a, b| { a * b} // fold([1,2,3], 1) .. and then some remaining syntax
 ```

+This syntax hassle was by far the largest part of today's work :P